appveyor/website/src/docs/build-phase.md

 # Build phase

-After cloning the repository AppVeyor runs **MSBuild** to build project sources and package artifacts.
+After cloning the repository, AppVeyor runs **MSBuild** to build project sources and package artifacts.

 The following command is used: